 Why you should consider getting a funeral plan in Spain.

-Mostly, they will want to give you the best send-off they possibly could, but with so many costs involved, it can soon add up to a fairly hefty sum.
+Mostly, they will want to give you the best send-off they could possibly, but with so many costs involved, it can soon add up to a fairly hefty sum.
 There are many great things about living in Spain and most of the time it really is like living the dream.
-However, one thing that does seem to annoy most of us is the unnecessary paper work and procedures that we have to go through from time to time.
+However, one thing that seems to be annoy most of us is the unnecessary paper work and procedures that we have to go through from time to time.
 Unfortunately, dyeing is one of them.

 This is the point at which you need to pay attention.
 Local funeral directors rarely speak great English and, if you are not fluent in Spanish, there can be some misunderstandings when it comes to costs.
 They will request a release form and if you are not fully furnished with all the costs involved at this point, and afterwards, you could end up incurring many unnecessary fees, which can often be high.